benhoyt/loxlox/README.md

 ## Running the tests

-To run the Lox test suite against LoxLox, use this command:
+To run the Lox test suite under LoxLox, use this command:

 ```
 $ python test.py
 ```

 Note that several tests will fail.
-That's expected -- the code works, and the failures are only from differences in the runtime error messages between JLox and LoxLox.
+That's expected -- the code works; the remaining failures are only from differences in the runtime error messages between JLox and LoxLox.

-To run the tests and diff against the git-committed failure output:
+To run the tests and diff against the git-committed failures file (should be no diffs):

 ```
 $ python test.py > failures
+$ git diff failures
 ```

 ## Contact me

-[Contact me](https://benhoyt.com/) if you have any feedback, suggestions, or whatever.
+[Contact me](https://benhoyt.com/) if you have any feedback or suggestions.
 And if you get LoxLox to run under LoxLox ... mind blown.